fairnessforensics/wiggum/docs/source/user_manual.rst

-User Manual for Interactive Visualization
+User Manual for Wiggum App
 ==========================================